 Washers and dryers are provided in the Residence Hall for use by residential students.
 Residence Hall laundry rooms are locked, but may be entered by students using their student ID card.
-These machines are accessed using a pre-paid laundry card, which can be obtained and managed using the machine located in the Residence Hall.
+These machines are accessed using a pre-paid laundry card, which can be obtained and managed using the machine located in the Residence Hall near the elevators on the ground floor.
 Wheeler Terrace apartments have a washing machine provided in each apartment.
 Dryers are located on the second floor of the Wheeler Terrace complex.
-Residents are responsible for supplying their own laundry detergent and other laundry-related supplies.
+Residents are responsible for supplying their own laundry detergent and other laundryrelated supplies.
 The use of bleach in student laundry machines is prohibited.
+Students are cautioned to not overload machines, as this may cause damage to clothing as well as the machines themselves.